What Is a Tooth Abscess?

-A dental abscess is an infection of the mouth, face, jaw, or throat that begins as a gum infection, tooth infection, or cavity.
+A tooth abscess, or dental abscess, is an infection of the mouth, face, jaw, or throat that begins as a gum infection, tooth infection, or cavity.
 These infections are common in people with poor dental health and result from lack of proper and timely dental care.

 Symptoms of advanced infection may include: